Parliamentary.ai

 Overview

-This bill amends the Road Traffic Regulation Act 1984 to require local authorities in England and Wales to consult the public before changing parking charges in designated and off-street parking places.
-The changes affect the process by which local authorities alter parking fees, mandating public consultation.
+This bill amends the Road Traffic Regulation Act 1984 to require local authorities in England and Wales to consult with the public before changing parking charges in designated off-street and on-street parking places.
+The changes allow for more flexible regulations regarding the variation of charges.

 Description